flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

         - 1
         - 2

+- A32NX_PNEU_ENG_{number}_STARTER_PRESSURIZED:
+    - Indicates whether enough bleed air is supplied to the starter to start the engine
+    - Bool
+    - {number}
+        - 1
+        - 2

 - A32NX_PNEU_ENG_{number}_TRANSFER_TRANSDUCER_PRESSURE
     - Pressure measured at the transfer pressure transducer, -1 if no output
     - psi